idi-group/jake-drivers/readme.md

 # JAKE Drivers

-This project contains drivers for the JAKE SK6 and SK7 sensor packs.
+This project contains drivers for the JAKE sensor packs.
 For more information on the devices and their capabilities, [see the wiki](https://github.com/andrewramsay/jake-drivers/wiki/Overview).

 This repo contains multiple drivers.
 The most feature complete implementation is a C++ driver that can be compiled for Windows, OSX and Linux (32/64-bit).
 This driver also has bindings for Python, C# and Java, although in some cases functionality supported by the C++ code has not yet been exposed through these bindings.